 Costs Covered by Player Fees

-PSC is a 501(c)(3) non profit and we use the fees collected to cover for all operating costs, scholarships, and select capital support for local field improvement projects, including Hampton Field and Alameda Point.
-All PSC Board members are volunteers, except for our Director of Coaching and Registrar, which are paid positions.
+PSC is a 501(c)(3) non profit and we use the fees collected to cover for all operating costs, scholarships, and select capital support for local field improvement projects, including Bern Court and Alameda Point.
+All PSC Board members are volunteers.
+Coaching Fees include the PSC Director of Coaching and Club Administration includes the Registrar and Treasurer, which are paid positions.
 The chart below breaks down our primary expense categories.